flaviocopes/vuehandbook/01-vue-introduction/index.md

 ## Where does Vue.js position itself in the frameworks landscape

 The 2 elephants in the room, when talking about web development, are **React** and **Angular**.
-How does Vue position itself relatively to those 2 big and popular frameworks?
+How does Vue position itself relative to those 2 big and popular frameworks?

-Vue was created by Evan You when he was working at Google on AngularJS (Angular 1.0) apps, and was born out of a need to create more performant applications.
+Vue was created by Evan You when he was working at Google on AngularJS (Angular 1.0) apps and was born out of a need to create more performant applications.
 Vue picked some of the Angular templating syntax, but removed the opinionated, complex stack that Angular required, and made it very performant.

-The new Angular (Angular 2.0) also solved many of the AngularJS issues, but in very different ways, and requires a buy-in to TypeScript which not all developers enjoy using (or care learning).
+The new Angular (Angular 2.0) also solved many of the AngularJS issues, but in very different ways, and requires a buy-in to TypeScript which not all developers enjoy using (or want to learn).

 What about React?
 Vue took many good ideas from React, most importantly the Virtual DOM.
-But Vue implements it with some sort of automatic dependency management, which tracks which components are affected by a change of the state, so that only those components are re-rendered when that state property changes.
+But Vue implements it with some sort of automatic dependency management, which tracks which components are affected by a change of the state so that only those components are re-rendered when that state property changes.
 In React on the other hand when a part of the state that affects a component changes, the component will be re-rendered and by default all its children will be rerendered as well.
 To avoid this you need to use the shouldComponentUpdate method of each component and determine if that component should be rerendered.
 This gives Vue a bit of advantage in terms of ease of use, and out of the box performance gains.

 One big difference with React is JSX.
 While you can technically use JSX in Vue, it's not a popular approach and instead the templating system is used.
 Any HTML file is a valid Vue template, while JSX is very different than HTML and has a learning curve for people in the team that might only need to work with the HTML part of your app, like designers.
-Vue templates are a lot similar to Mustache and Handlebars (although they differ in terms of flexibility) and as such they are more familiar to developers that already used frameworks like Angular and Ember.
+Vue templates are a lot similar to Mustache and Handlebars (although they differ in terms of flexibility) and as such, they are more familiar to developers that already used frameworks like Angular and Ember.

 The official state management library, Vuex, follows the Flux architecture and is somewhat similar to Redux in its concepts.
 Again, this is part of the positive things about Vue, which saw this good pattern in React and borrowed it to its ecosystem.
 And while you can use Redux with Vue, Vuex is specifically tailored for Vue and its inner workings.

 Vue is flexible but the fact that the core team maintains two packages very important for any web app like routing and state management makes it a lot less fragmented than React for example: `vue-router` and `vuex` are key to the success of Vue.
 You don't need to choose or worry if that library you chose is going to be maintained in the future and will keep up with framework updates, and being official they are the canonical go-to libraries for their niche (but you can choose to use what you like, of course).

 One thing that puts Vue in a different bucket compared to React and Angular is that Vue is an *indie* project: it's not backed by a huge corporation like Facebook or Google.
-Instead, it's completely backed by the community, which fosters development through donations and sponsoring.
+Instead, it's completely backed by the community, which fosters development through donations and sponsors.
 This makes sure the roadmap of Vue is not driven by a single company agenda.